 World War 2 soldiers’ papers recall the past

 My wife and I inherited an old trunk full of World War II documents, photographs and postcards when my wife’s grandfather, Jerome Davis, died.
-Davis was a scholar, Presbyterian minister and World War II correspondent for the Toronto Star newspaper.
+Davis was a scholar, Presbyterian minister, missionary and World War II correspondent for the Toronto Star newspaper.

 What caught my eye, though, were several German ‘soldbuchs’ (soldier books).
 German soldiers used these small paper booklets to collect their pay.
-These documents also listed the military units that the bearer served in, documented citations earned and served as basic identity papers.
+These documents listed the military units that the bearer served in, date and location of birth, parent’s names, citations earned and in addition served as basic identity papers.

 It appears that Davis collected these soldbuchs while reporting for the Toronto Star in Leningrad in late 1944, following the failed three-year German siege of the city.
 Davis then traveled westward with the advancing Soviet front as the Russians moved toward Germany.